SanicTK2/iidxguide/docs/dp_overview.md

 ### Should I be using DBM and DBR as practice?

-The general consensus among DP players is that DBM is not too useful for practicing DP.
+The general consensus among DP players is that DBM should not be a replacement practicing DP.
 The issue is that skills required to play DBM are vastly different from what regular DP requires.

 DBM can still be useful for:

 * [as a learning tool for players new to DP](/dp/intro_by_chicken)
 * When you need to bring up your non-dominant hand up to speed with your dominant hand; e.g., if your left hand is significantly worse than your right hand, when your left hand can't hit certain chords that your right hand can.
+* Learning a specific set of skills; e.g., stairs.
 * Having fun with symmetric charts.

 DBR is an extremely useful tool but it is very difficult.
 It's suggested that you wait until you reach mid-tier 12s; at that point DBR can be a valuable practice.